 Student-Driven Service Learning — Using volunteerism to meet real classroom learning goals, student-driven service learning can transform schools and communities.
 Young people can learn and engage others in action in order to change society, while enforcing, reinforcing or gaining new knowledge about dozens of subjects in schools.

-Needs for Youth + Social Change through Youth Volunteering
+Needs for Youth Engagement in Volunteering

 Training — Learning what actions, ideas and reflections matter in volunteerism can enrich young peoples’ experiences in social change.
 Children and youth can be trained in skills like creative problem solving, building consensus, and navigating disagreements.
 Training can also help build knowledge, like project planning, resource acquisition, grantwriting and more.